Vasectomy Alternatives: Temporary vs. Permanent Methods

 During a tubal ligation, a woman’s fallopian tubes are cut, tied, or blocked.
 Fallopian tubes connect each of a woman’s ovaries to the uterus and are responsible for transporting unfertilized eggs.
 Therefore, tubal ligation prevents pregnancy by blocking an egg from traveling through the fallopian tubes, as well as stopping sperm from traveling up the fallopian tubes to the egg.

 Things to Consider

 A vasectomy procedure is very quick — it takes about 15 minutes and the patient can go home the same day.
 Vasectomies are performed while the patient is under local anesthesia at a doctor’s office, whereas a tubal ligation requires a general anesthetic and a longer hospital visit.
 Although both procedures are relatively safe and few people have complications, a vasectomy is an easier procedure and has fewer risks than tubal ligation.

 Which is less expensive?

-The average cost of tubal ligation is $2,500, while the average cost of a vasectomy is about $800.
-A vasectomy takes about 15 minutes, and is performed while the patient is under local anesthesia at a doctor’s office, while a tubal ligation requires a general anesthetic and a longer hospital visit.
-When comparing the two choices, the vasectomy is the safer, cheaper, less invasive procedure with a faster recovery time.
-To all the men who were hoping to hear that the tubal ligation was the better option so that their ladies could “take one for the team,” we apologize for this news!
-But all things considered, the vasectomy is a logical choice for couples who are seeking a permanent birth control method.
+The average cost of a tubal ligation is $2,500, while the average cost of a vasectomy is about $800.
+Not only is a vasectomy the cheaper option, but it is also safer, less invasive, and requires less recovery time.
+To all the men who were hoping to hear that tubal ligation was the better option so their ladies could take one for the team, we apologize for this news.